Consumer Proposal Alberta - Alternatives & Important Things You Need to Know

 If you are able to maintain a good payment history on a secured debt while you're making your proposal payments, this can help you re-build credit afterwards.

-Contact Us for More Information About Filing for a Consumer Proposal in Alberta
+Call Us to Learn More About Filing a Consumer Proposal in Alberta and Possible Alternatives

 There are quite a number of options between financial difficulty and bankruptcy.
 A Consumer Proposal might be one good option for some people, but it's not the best option for everyone.
 To find out what other options you have, speak with one of our professionally trained Credit Counsellors today, in person or over the phone.
 Our appointments are free, non-judgmental, and completely confidential.